tsunheitai/data-analytics-portfolio/README.md

-### Hi there 👋
+# Data Science Portfolio

-This is my first case study that I did as part of the Google Data Analytics Certificate.
+Repository containing portfolio of data science projects completed by me.
+Portfolio currently contains case studies which were completed as part of the Google Data Analytics Certificate.
-My first foray into displaying the skills I have learnt whilst completing the Google Data Analytics Certificate.